 The Treasurer takes care of all financial and fundraising aspects of the Accounting Society.
 They handle the billing of firms, membership dues, and even student reimbursements.
 In order to become the Treasurer, a student must serve as the Treasurer-Elect for one semester.
 This position is a year-long commitment, including time spent as the Treasurer-Elect.

 The Treasurer-Elect is basically the Treasurer-in-Training.
 They are taught by the current Treasurer the tools and skills necessary to take over as the Treasurer for the upcoming semester.
 This position is a semester-long commitment.

 The Director of Membership is in charge of keeping track of the Accounting Society's members, general meeting attendance, the pairing of mentees with mentors, as well as acquiring resume booklets for Career Connections.
 This position is a semester-long commitment.

 The Director of Communications and Technology is in charge of sending out all of the Accounting Society's weekly emails to all of the members, keeping all of the society's social medias up-to-date, as well as assisting the Director of Membership with keeping track of meeting attendance.
 This position is a semester-long commitment.

-The Vice President of Internal Affairs is in charge of ordering, as well as picking up the food for every Accounting Society meeting or event.
-The VP of Internal Affairs also assists the President in reserving spaces on campus, using 25Live, for the society to host general meetings or bigger events like Career Connections or the Spring Banquet.
+The Director of Internal Affairs is in charge of ordering, as well as picking up the food for every Accounting Society meeting or event.
+The Director of Internal Affairs also assists the President in reserving spaces on campus, using 25Live, for the society to host general meetings or bigger events like Career Connections or the Spring Banquet.
 This position is a semester-long commitment.